 - Collection items must not be passed to another person when issued in your name.
 Neither should you use items issued to another Reader.

-Looking after the collections
+Looking after and copying the collections

 - Utmost care must be taken of all material in the Library's collections.
-All use increases wear and tear to collection items so reduce the risk by limiting copying to what you need for reference purposes only and handling items as little as possible.
+All use increases wear and tear to collection items so please reduce the risk by limiting copying to what you need for reference purposes only and handling items as little as possible.

 - Pencils only must be used once inside the Reading Rooms.
 No pens are permitted.